JFFLabs/skribt/README.md

 	)
 ```

-### Defining Steps
+### Defining the Resolution Pathway (Steps)

+Every resolution pathway is comprised of one or more steps.
+Each step needs to be addressed, receive some sort of response, and then move on to the next step based on that response.

 To define a step, you will create a new section in the form of `[step.<name>]` where the `<name>` portion is defined by you.

+- The `<name>` portion can contain letters A-Z and numbers
+- Letters can be uppercase or lowercase
-The `<name>` portion can contain letters A-Z, both upper an lowercase, as well as numbers, but must start with a letter.
-The name portion must be unique for each step.
+- The `<name>` must start with a letter.
+- The `<name>` portion must be unique for each step.

 Good Practices: